The Book Project

 - Complementary and Integrative Health, including acupuncture, massage, movement therapies, spirituality, etc.

-Finally, if you determine you need a tool that does not exist, or a modification to a specific tool, please contact me via email a email@example.com
+Finally, if you determine you need a tool that does not included in the book project, or a modification to a specific tool, please contact me via email a firstname.lastname@example.org.
+Click on this link for a list and description of the chapter in the Striving to Thriving book project.

 U.S. Department of Health and Human Services (2019, May).
 Pain Management Best Practices Inter-Agency Task Force Report: Updates, Gaps, Inconsistencies, and Recommendations.
 Retrieved from U. S. Department of Health and Human Services website: https://www.hhs.gov/ash/advisory-committees/pain/reports/index.html